vacp2p/rfc/content/docs/rfcs/38/README.md

 Every time the threshold is not reached, we multiply *`k`* by a constant.
-In our experiments, we found that a constant of 2 works well, but what really matter is that it stays within that order of magnitude.
+In our experiments, we found that a constant of 2 works well, but what really matters is that it stays within that order of magnitude.

 The growth is capped at 4 times the initial *`k`* value.
 Again, this